 The vision began with Marian Howard.
 A graduate of Agnes Scott College, she acted on her compassion for, and interest in, the education of “brain damaged children” with “normal” intelligence.
-She started a class for three such children in a classroom in a Decatur church.
-Ms. Howard soon had additional students and began to dream of her own school.
+In 1950, she started a class for three such children in a classroom in her home, which later became known as The Howard School.

 When the school outgrew Ms. Howard’s home, it relocated first to North Avenue Presbyterian Church, then to St. Bartholomew’s Episcopal Church and then to a renovated Decatur building owned by the C&S Bank.
 In 1960, the school settled in semi-permanence in the Cator Woolford mansion on Ponce de Leon.
 In 1979, the school became a “homeowner” for the first time when it purchased the Elsas home at 1246 Ponce de Leon.
 With continued growth, the school purchased land on Foster Street and moved to new facilities at the current campus location in January of 2007, selling its Ponce de Leon campus.

 In the 1960’s, education research focused on children who appeared to have the capability to learn and yet had invisible and puzzling learning difficulties.
 The term “learning disabilities” was adopted for describing these difficulties.
 It was during this time that Ms. Jean Abt succeeded Marian Howard as Head of The Howard School.
 Under her leadership, The Howard School became one of the first schools in the country to specialize in programs for children with learning disabilities.
 True to its beginning, The Howard School continued developing innovative programs for children with learning difficulties.